metaparticle-io/sync/overview.md

 sidecar lock container.

 ### Protocol
+The sidecar exposes a simple HTTP based protocol on `http://localhost:8080`.

+   * A `GET` to `http://localhost:8080/locks/<name>` returns if the lock exists.
+ If the lock exists, a `200` is returned.
+Otherwise a `404` is returned.
-The sidecar exposes a simple HTTP based protocol.
-A `GET` to `http://localhost:8080/locks/<name>` returns the info about a given lock.
-A `PUT` to `http://localhost:8080/locks/<name>` attempts to create the lock, or heartbeats if the lock already exists.
+   * A `PUT` to `http://localhost:8080/locks/<name>` attempts to create the lock, or heartbeats if the lock already exists.
+The `PUT` returns:
+      * `200` if the create or heartbeat succeeds
+      * `409` if the attempt to create or heartbeat the lock conflicts with someone else obtaining the lock.

+The TTL for the lock is currently hard-coded at 30 seconds.If a heartbeat does not occur in that time-frame, the lock is lost.